standardebooks/manual/2-filesystem.rst

 #.
 XHTML files containing the actual text of the ebook are located in :path:`./src/epub/text/`.
 All files in this directory end in :path:`.xhtml`.

 #.
 CSS files used in the ebook are located in :path:`./src/epub/css/`.
 All files in this directory end in :path:`.css`.
-This directory contains only two CSS files:
+This directory contains only three CSS files:

 	#.	:path:`./src/epub/css/core.css` is distributed with all ebooks and is not edited.

+	#.	:path:`./src/epub/css/se.css` is also distributed with all ebooks and is not edited.

 	#.	:path:`./src/epub/css/local.css` is used for custom CSS local to the particular ebook.